 Leslie Martinez’s work will be presented by Los Angeles gallery Commonwealth and Council on a booth shared with Emalin, from London.
 Is this naive art?
 Born in the Rio Grande Valley, near the US-Mexico border, Martinez’s painting resists notions of ‘good taste’.
 Their work is rooted in the concept of ‘rasquachismo’ – a term used to describe the aesthetics of Mexican artistic movements which combine inventiveness with economy of means.
 In their paintings, the artist amalgamates scraps from their studio, while their pleated canvases utilize a palette based on the CMYK (Cyan, Magenta, Yellow, and Black) color model.
 Martinez’s approach combines the influence of the formal legacies of abstraction with an exploration of ancestral craft techniques, opening up a parallel with works of art brut.

-Dedicated to the promotion of alternative artists, London’s Gallery of Everything is taking part in Art Basel Paris for the first time (also in the Premise sector).
+Dedicated to the promotion of alternative artists, London’s The Gallery of Everything is taking part in Art Basel Paris for the first time (also in the Premise sector).
 It will showcase the work of Janet Sobel (1893–1968), which was noticed and promoted by Peggy Guggenheim as early as 1946, and which a gallery representative describes as ‘a precursor of all kinds of Abstract Impressionist techniques.’
 They elaborates, ‘Sobel, to whom the Menil Collection in Houston, Texas, devoted an exhibition this summer, is often appreciated by people who don’t look at academically trained artists.
 However, it cannot be categorized as art brut as defined by Dubuffet.
 In fact, although it’s highly unlikely she saw his work, it is remarkably similar to that of Dubuffet himself, exhibiting a formal kinship, although her inspiration is more instinctive than his.’

 Also hailed by Dubuffet, as well as André Breton among others, the work of Carlo Zinelli, one of the most famous self-taught artists of the 20th century, remains unknown to the general public.
 The man whom connoisseurs, and some enthusiasts, simply call by his first name, produced over 2000 gouaches and drawings, most of them double-sided, during his life at the San Giacomo alla Tomba hospital in Verona, Italy, where he was treated for schizophrenia from 1947 onwards. christian berst art brut, who returns to Art Basel Paris for the third year running, will devote its stand to Zinelli’s work, presenting it more in terms of its modernity than as something ‘other,’ as the gallery's eponymous founder explains, ‘2024 marks the 50th anniversary of Zinelli’s death, and in recent years I’ve been able to acquire a number of works that are significant in terms of their historicity or provenance: it’s now or never in terms of showing them at the fair,’ Berst adds.